syedazeez337/truth-table-dsl/README.md

 ## 📖 Background

 This project is an educational DSL for Boolean logic.
-It parses expressions, finds all variables, and generates complete truth tables.
+It demonstrates how to:

+* Write an ANTLR grammar
+* Generate a Go parser
+* Evaluate Boolean expressions
+* Enumerate variables and build truth tables

-Useful for learning propositional logic, compilers, or just playing with Boolean algebra.
+Useful for learning propositional logic, ANTLR, and compiler-style DSLs in Go.

 ---